census-instrumentation/opencensus-website/content/faq.md

 ---

-#### How do I integrate OpenCensus with my framework?

-See the <a href="https://github.com/census-instrumentation/opencensus-cpp">OpenCensus Guide for Framework Developers</a>.

----

 #### What are the z-Pages?

 OpenCensus provides a stand-alone application that uses a gRPC channel to communicate with the OpenCensus code linked into your application.
 The application displays configuration parameters and trace information in real time held in the OpenCensus library.